End-User License Agreement (“Agreement”)

 - Prior to filing a request for a review, the student must attempt to resolve the issue with the individual(s) involved.

-- If not satisfied with the outcome of the effort described in Item 1, the student must contact the Program Administrator.
-The Program Administrator will investigate the complaint, attempt to reconcile differences, and find an acceptable solution.
-If the grievance is against the Program Administrator, the student should contact the Program Director.
+- If not satisfied with the outcome of the effort described in Item 1, the student must contact the administration team via phone, email or by using the help feature on the iaom-us.com website.
+The administration team will investigate the complaint, attempt to reconcile differences, and find an acceptable solution.

-- If not satisfied with the outcome of the first two efforts, the student must contact the Program Director.
-The Program Director will investigate the complaint, attempt to reconcile differences, and find an acceptable solution.
-The Program Director will provide a written statement of his/her recommendation to all parties, who will then have five working days to respond.
-If the grievance is against the Program Director, the student should contact the Executive Director.
+- If not satisfied with the outcome of the first two efforts, the student must contact the General Manager.
+The General Manager will investigate the complaint, attempt to reconcile differences, and find an acceptable solution.
+The General Manager will provide a written statement of his/her recommendation to all parties, who will then have five working days to respond.
 Every effort should be made to resolve the issue without going beyond this level.

-- If the student is not satisfied with the Program Administrator’s recommendation, he or she may file a request for a review by completing a request form located in the IAOM-US office.
-The review request must include a specific statement of the student’s complaint, an explanation of what remedy the student seeks, and a copy of the Program Director’s recommended resolution.
+- If the student is not satisfied with the administration team’s recommendation, he or she may file a request for a review by completing a the form below.
+The review request must include a specific statement of the student’s complaint, an explanation of what remedy the student seeks, and a copy of the general manager’s recommended resolution, if there is one.

 - If the student files a request for a review, an independent faculty board must convene within 15 working days.
 The independent faculty board will consist of two third-party faculty members.